VictorTmelo/VictorTmelo/README.md

 🎓 B.Sc. in Computer Science – University of Fortaleza

-🎓 MBA in Full-Stack Development – Sirius Education
+🎓 MBA in Full-Stack Development – Rocketseat

 ### Languages